17Q4MX2hmktmpuUKHFuoRmS5MfB5XPbhod/dropzone-lib/README.md

 ### Load an item from raw transaction hex string
-For those who have a transaction already available, and simply want to de-serialize that transaction into it's Drop Zone representation, the code to do so is as
+For those who have a transaction already available, and simply want to de-serialize that transaction into its Drop Zone representation, the code to do so is as
 follows:

 ```js